We can provide advice to schools and parents about exclusion

 During the first 5 days of suspension or permanent exclusion the parent is responsible for their child’s education.

 The parent must therefore ensure that their child is not found in a public place in school hours during the first 5 days.
-If the child is found to be in a public place, without reasonable justification, then a penalty notice may be issued by our Education Enforcement Team.
+If the child is found to be in a public place, without reasonable justification, then a penalty notice may be issued.

 Schools and the Local Authority’s responsibilities during the exclusion period